anhaidgroup/cloudlabeler/README.md

    - Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH and telnet client，in your local machine.

-   - In the end of step 1, you should download a private key file in your local machine and it is a pem file.
+   - In the end of step 1, you download a private key file in your local machine and it is a pem file.
 In order to use ssh client on Windows, you need to first convert it the private key file to a ppk file.

       - Open 'Putty Key Generator' in your local machine and Load the Key Pair pem file in 'Load an existing private key file' section.